Syncano/syncano-testing-examples/README.md

 #### Creating javascript tool for data driven testing

-As mentioned in our title we are going to create tool for data driven testing.
+As mentioned in the title, in this part I'm going to show you how to create a tool for data driven testing.
 What is data driven testing?
 Let's check `wikipedia` for it.

 > Data-driven testing is the creation of test scripts to run together with their related data sets in a framework.
 The framework provides re-usable test logic to reduce maintenance and improve test coverage.
 Input and result (test criteria) data values can be stored in one or more central data sources or databases, the actual format and organisation can be implementation specific.

-Yes this is what we will try to achieve, but in a simple matter.
+In general, this is exactly what we'll try to achieve.
-Before we start we will need to modify `package.json` a bit by adding `syncano` dependencies.
+Before we start we'll need to modify `package.json` a bit by adding `syncano` as a dependency.

 ```javascript
 [...]